-To make the best choices, we need an operating system that provides tried and tested principles to get stuff done effectively.
+To make good choices, we need an operating system that allows us to get stuff done more effectively.

-Once you have your operating system up and running, life and the journey to financial independence become so much easier.
-The Principles of Lifehacking provide that operating system using a set of heuristics (mental short cuts) that allow us to make smarter decisions.
+Once you have your operating system up and running, life and the journey to financial independence become much easier.
+The Principles of Lifehacking provide the basis of that system.
+So here’s a quick overview:

 Principle 1 : Experiment